bryn33/BIOL3207_Assignment2/README.md

 activity		Number of seconds the fish was active per minute, averaged across the duration of the trial comment			Comment with notes on the origin of the data

-The combination dataset between "OA_activitydat_20190302_BIOL3207.csv" and "clark_paper_data.csv" was further merged with a larger meta-analysis dataset called
-"meta-data_ocean_meta.csv" which contained further studies, summary statistics and other metadata.
+The combination dataset between "OA_activitydat_20190302_BIOL3207.csv" and "clark_paper_data.csv" was further merged with a larger meta-analysis dataset in Task 3 called "meta-data_ocean_meta.csv" which contained further studies, summary statistics and other metadata.
 These three datasets, in combation, was used for the meta-analysis tasks presented in the study.
 The combined dataset had the following metadata columns:

 Study   Unique identifer for each study